ETC-A/etca-asm/README.md

 ### One-Time Installation

-From this repository, run `sudo make install`.
+From this repository, run `make build && sudo make install`.
 This will install the `etc-as` as downloaded to your machine.
 Afterwards, you should be able to run `etc-as` from any folder to see help text.

 ## Usage